isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

             {
               // This attribute is identified by name (must be present in the
               // dictionary) and has static value (i.e. the same value will be
-              // sent to every server for every packet) "name": "User-Password",
+              // sent to every server for every packet).
+              "name": "User-Password",
               "data": "mysecretpassword"
             },